John85-BR/Travel-App/README.md

 ### Observations

-It is very important to note that before performing the test using the Jest Framework it will be necessary to run the server with the command node src / server / index.js and open a new terminal and then run the test on this new terminal.
+It is very important to note that before performing the test using the Jest Framework it will be necessary to run the server "npm start" and open a new terminal and then run the test on this new terminal.
 Thus, the test can be performed against the postData function.